galaxyproject/galaxy-cloudman-playbook/README.md

 you still need to ssh, omit `--extra-vars cm_cleanup=yes` from the above command.
 Before creating the image, however, you must rerun the playbook with that flag set.

+### Customizing
+A configuration file exposing adjustable options is available under `roles/cloudman_image/defaults/cloudman.yml`.
+Besides allowing you to set some of the image configuration options, this file allows you to easily control which steps of the image building process run.
+This can be quite useful if a step fails and you want to rerun only it or if you're just trying to run a certain steps.

 Galaxy File System (galaxyFS)
 -----------------------------
 Launch an instance of the machine image built in the previous step and attach a new volume to it.
 Create a (`XFS`) file system on that volume and mount it (under `/mnt/galaxy`).
 Note that this can also be done from the CloudMan's Admin page by adding a new-volume-based file system.
-Set the lauched instance IP in `inventory/cloud-builder` and run the role with
+Set the lauched instance IP in `inventory/cloud-builder` for `cloudman-instance` and run the role with

     ansible-playbook -i inventory/cloud-builder cloud.yml --tags "galaxyFS" --extra-vars psql_galaxyftp_password=<choose a password>

+After the run has completed (typically ~15 minutes), you can start the Galaxy application by hand and install desired tools via the Tool Shed.
+To start Galaxy, change into the `galaxy` user and from the `galaxy_server_dir` (e.g., */mnt/galaxy/galaxy-app*) just run `sh run.sh`.

-After the run has completed, stop any services that might still be using the file system, unmount the file system and create a snapshot of it from the Cloud's console.
+Once the tools have been installed, you need to create a snapshot of the file system.
+Before doing so, stop any services that might still be using the file system, unmount the file system and create a snapshot of it from the Cloud's console.

+### Customizing
+This role requires a number of configuration options for the Galaxy application, CloudMan application, PostgreSQL the database, as well as the glue linking those.
+The configuration options have been aggregated under `group_vars/cloudman-instance.yml` and represent represent reasonable defaults.
+Keep in mind that changing the options that influence how the system is deployed and/or managed may also require changes in CloudMan.

 [cloudman]: http://usecloudman.org/
 [goc]: https://wiki.galaxyproject.org/Cloud